-How To Make Cherries Jubilee
+How to Make Cherries Jubilee

 - Once the butter is melted, add the sugar, salt, and cornstarch.
 Keep that wrist whisking until everything is nice and smooth.
-We don’t want any lumps in there!

 - Add the cherries and stir to combine.
 Bring the cherries to a simmer and let them cook for a few minutes.
 Stick close by and stir occasionally!
 You don’t want the syrup to reduce too much and burn the cherries.

-Do not stand too close to the pan or lean over it as you add the liquor and be sure to let the flame die out naturally!
+PRO TIP: If flambéing indoors, check for anything that could catch fire overhead or on the sides of the stove.
+Don’t stand too close to the pan or lean over it as you add the liquor and be sure to let the flame die out naturally!

-Cherries Jubilee
+Cherries Jubilee Recipe

 Ingredients